 Somatic Experiencing reduces the impact of trauma (or residual somatic impressions of extreme or prolonged stress) on your nervous system, and develops an increased physiological flexibility, resiliency and stress regulation.
 You may feel more internal ease and calm in a single session.
 This early beneficial support sets the stage for the careful working through of specific past traumatic situations.

-Somatic Experiencing is a naturalistic approach to therapy that supports you from the ground up.
+Somatic Experiencing is a naturalistic approach to therapy that supports you from the ground up, body to mind.
 By bringing more solidity, resource, clarity, and general ease in the body, it allows you to stay grounded during states of ever increasing activation, including those highly activated states from past traumatic experience.
-Therefore, the more sessions you have, the greater your internal capacity will be to resource and ground during states of stress that would have otherwise escalated into anxiety, overwhelm, reactivity, or acting out.
+Therefore, the more somatic sessions you have, the greater your internal capacity will be to resource and ground during states of stress that would otherwise escalate into experiencing anxiety, overwhelm, reactivity, or acting out.
 You will find more somatic ease, a lessening of anxiety, irritability, frustration, anger and other emotional triggers.
 That said, depending on the kind of trauma, the amount of somatic stress impressions, your personal strength and level of internal resiliency, sessions can typically range from 3 to 12 before feeling a shift of lasting positive change.

 Somatic therapies do not necessarily involve touch work.
 Somatic Experiencing might involve light touch work to support the subtle body as it moves from the immobile state of freeze or dissociation to the active sympathetic state of action.
 Accompanying an arm or shoulder into an experience of awakening from freeze can have simple yet powerful effects in supporting and moving through incomplete self-protective responses.
 However, touch work is not a requirement to healing.
 Sessions typically run from 60 to 90 minutes.
 We will start by spending some time grounding and orienting, moving at your own pace, and exploring only what you want to explore.
 As more grounding occurs we will explore sensations, impulses, emotions, and other sensory experiences.
 Tracking these sensations in relationship to all of your experience keeps us from going too far into traumatic memories, getting lost, or overwhelmed.
 This careful attunement allows you to discharge the past that is trapped in traumatic stress and highly charged survival energy.
 The gradual restorative health increases joy and ease, and appreciation for the simple ordinary pleasures of being alive.